When the topic of the greatest “What If” dynasties in sports comes up, the one franchise that intrigues me the most is the mid-1980s Houston Rockets.

 In his autobiography, Living the Dream, Olajuwon claimed that Portland offered both Drexler and the number two pick in ’84 for Sampson.
 Since they were selecting Olajuwon, Houston would have used that choice to select Michael Jordan.
 In his 2007 book, Tip-Off: How the 1984 Draft Changed Basketball Forever, Filip Bondy puts it even more simply, claiming that Houston had an option of “a trade of Sampson for Jordan, straight up” with the Chicago Bulls.

 Despite Sampson’s strong rookie year, the decision to not trade him for Jordan became silly in retrospect.
-Sampson’s body began to betray him after only a few years and he was traded from Houston to New Jersey after five seasons, the Twin Towers experiment not nearly as successful as the Rockets had hoped, resulting in a single Finals appearance in 1986.
+Sampson’s body began to betray him after only a few years and he was traded from Houston to Golden State after five seasons, the Twin Towers experiment not nearly as successful as the Rockets had hoped, resulting in a single Finals appearance in 1986.

 Meanwhile, during his career Michael Jordan transcended the game, elevated the NBA to never-before-seen heights, and became a worldwide icon, all while winning six championships and leaving the game as the G.O.A.T.